AriFordsham/GHCWiki/performance/tests.md

 ### Remaining Work

 - CircleCI must push test results (git notes) to the git.haskell.com repo.
+- Make clear what that plan is regarding the [drift issue](performance/tests#).
 - Hear the concerns of the Haskell community.

+#### Drift Issue

+The change to comparing with the previous commit vs an expected value means that performance results may drift in one direction without tests ever failing. e.g. With a tolerance value of 10% and an initial performance result of 100, the test will pass even if the next few commits drift well past 10% of the original results: 110, 121, 121, 133, 146.
+Tests pass because the commit-to-commit change is never more than 10%.
+We need some means of detecting such drift.

 ## Future work

 - With performance results saved as git notes, we are open to creating better tool support for analysing that data.
 - Though a large part of the benefit of this change would be to lower tolerance percentages for tests, that will only be done later, after results have been collected.
-- The change to comparing with the previous commit means that performance results may drift in one direction without tests ever failing.
-We could benefit from some automatic means of detecting such drift.

 ## See also